-On occasion, I sit next to a normavin at a conference.
-After a few minutes of awkward conversation they invariably ask me one question:
+On occasion, I sit next to a normal at a wine conference.
+After a few minutes of awkward conversation, they invariably ask me one question:

 “What is your favorite wine?”